-Following high school, Chris continued to achieve both conference and national recognition while competing in both swimming and water polo at the University of California, Irvine (UCI).
+Following high school, he continued to achieve both conference and national recognition while competing in both swimming and water polo at the University of California, Irvine (UCI).
 In addition to achieving All-Conference, All-American and Scholar-Athlete honors, Chris – along with his teammates – led the UCI water polo team to a NCAA Division I National Championship.

-In recognition of his many accomplishments, Chris has been inducted into five different Halls of Fame: the Hawaii Sports Hall of Fame; University of California, Irvine Athletic Hall of Fame; Punahou School Athletic Hall of Fame; Hawaii Swimming Hall of Fame; and the United States Water Polo Hall of Fame.
+In recognition of his many accomplishments, Duplanty has been inducted into five different Halls of Fame: the Hawaii Sports Hall of Fame; University of California, Irvine Athletic Hall of Fame; Punahou School Athletic Hall of Fame; Hawaii Swimming Hall of Fame; and the United States Water Polo Hall of Fame.

 After completing his undergraduate degree from the University of California, Irvine, Chris received a M.B.A after attending the UCI Paul Merage Graduate School of Management.